DeepRegNet/DeepReg/docs/source/demo/introduction.rst

   specified in `supported configuration details`_;
 - Train and tune the registration network with the `command line tool`_ ``deepreg_train``;
-- Test or use the final registration network with the `command line tool`_ ``deepreg_predict``.
+- Test or use the final trained registration network with the `command line tool`_ ``deepreg_predict``.

-Besides the detailed tutorials, a series of demos are provided to showcase a wide range of applications with real-world clinical image and label data.
+Besides the tutorials, a series of DeepReg Demos are provided to showcase a wide range of applications with real clinical image and label data.
 These applications range from ultrasound, CT and MR images, covering many clinical specialties such as neurology, urology, gastroenterology, oncology, respiratory and cardiovascular diseases.